Davenport Avenue station

-Davenport Avenue is an active light rail station in the city of Newark, Essex County, New Jersey.
+Davenport Avenue station is a light rail station in Newark, New Jersey.
 The station, located at the dead end of Davenport Avenue in the Upper Roseville section of the city, services NJ Transit's Newark Light Rail on trains between Grove Street in Bloomfield to Newark Penn Station.
 Davenport Avenue station contains two side platforms along with pedestrian access to Branch Brook Park.

-Davenport Avenue station opened on May 26, 1935, with the opening of the Newark City Subway between Broad Street (now Military Park) and Heller Parkway stations (now part of the Branch Brook Park station).
+Davenport Avenue station opened on May 26, 1935, with the opening of the Newark City Subway between Broad Street (now Military Park station) and Heller Parkway (now Branch Brook Park station).